The Best Car Insurance in Washington for 2022

 USAA’s policies are only available to present and former military members and their families

-It also offers a wide array of add-on coverages and discount programs to its policies.
+It also offers a wide array of add-on coverages and discount programs to its auto policies.
 Some of these are:

 - Accident Forgiveness: If you remain accident-free for five years, USAA won’t increase your premium after your first at-fault accident.